-We have audited the remuneration report dated March 4, 2019 of INFICON Holding AG for the year ended December 31, 2018.
-The audit was limited to the information according to articles 14 - 16 of the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance) contained in the tables a) and b) in section 7 on page 29 as well as sections 8 to 10 on page 30 of the compensation report.
+We have audited the remuneration report dated March 4, 2020 of INFICON Holding AG for the year ended December 31, 2019.
+The audit was limited to the information according to articles 14 - 16 of the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance) contained in the tables a) and b) in section 7 on pages 31 and 32 as well as sections 8 to 10 on page 32 of the compensation report.